The Return of Godzilla: Godzilla 1985

-After the film's lackluster performance in the Japanese box office and the ultimate shelving of Steve Miner's Godzilla 3D project, Toho decided to distribute the film overseas in order to regain lost profits.
+After the film's disappointing performance in the Japanese box office and the ultimate cancellation of Steve Miner's Godzilla 3D project, Toho decided to distribute the film overseas in order to regain lost profits.
 New World Pictures acquired The Return of Godzilla for distribution in North America, and changed the title to Godzilla 1985, bringing back Raymond Burr in order to commemorate the 30th anniversary of Godzilla: King of the Monsters!.

 Originally, New World reportedly planned to re-write the dialogue in order to turn the film into a tongue-in-cheek comedy starring Leslie Nielsen (à la What's Up, Tiger Lily?), but this plan was reportedly scrapped because Raymond Burr expressed displeasure at the idea, taking the idea of Godzilla as a nuclear metaphor seriously.
 The only dialogue left over from that script was "That's quite an urban renewal program they've got going on over there," said by Major McDonahue.
 All of Burr's scenes were filmed in one day to suit his schedule.
 He was paid US$50,000.
 The reverse shots, of the actors he was speaking to, were filmed the next day, and the American filming was completed in three days.
 One of the most controversial changes done on the film was having Soviet Colonel Kashirin deliberately launch the nuclear missile rather than die in attempting to prevent its launch.
 Director R. J. Kizer later attributed this to New World's management's conservative leanings.

 The newly edited film also contained numerous product placements for Dr Pepper, which had twice used Godzilla in its commercials.
 Dr Pepper's marketing director at one point insisted that Raymond Burr drink Dr Pepper during a scene, and the suggestion was put to the actor by Kizer.
 Burr reportedly responded by "[fixing] me with one of those withering glares and just said nothing."

 Roger Ebert and Vincent Canby gave the film negative reviews.